rbrich/xcikit/docs/script/syntax.md

     // might be more readable with explicit parens (cat list_1 list_2 list_3) .sort .uniq

+Generally, the dot operator has weaker binding than a function call.

 ### Operators

 Infix and prefix operators, operator precedence: